SLO (Service Level Objectives) v. SLAs

 - always returning a payload with a size greater than 25 kB

 Or you could use the APImetrics CASC score, as this provides a blended quality measure that takes into account a number of different metrics.
-Thus, another example of an SLO might be a weekly CASC score greater than 750.
+Thus, another example of an SLO might be a weekly CASC score greater than 7.5.
+Although, we might recommend you use CASC for spotting potential SLO problems and not as a metric to directly track!

 API monitoring systems are not yet in the business of determining whether or not a contract has been fully honored in the legal sense.
 But they are very good at measuring the metrics associated with SLOs.
 Now, measuring API metrics is a non-trivial thing to do.
-In a situation in which there is a formal SLA in place, you don’t want to be doing it yourself with a cURL script and cronjob.
+In a situation in which there is a formal SLA in place, you don’t want to be doing it yourself with a cURL script and cronjob, not least of which, it’s bad practice to self certify that you’re doing as you say you are.

-Using a third-party product like APImetrics doesn’t only mean that there is an independent arbiter providing the information to decide whether or not an SLO has been met.
-It also means that you are using the state of the art API performance and quality monitoring technology.
-APImetrics even has a special latency SLA feature built in.
-The use of APImetrics to determine where SLOs have been met could be specified in the SLA.
+Using a third-party product doesn’t only mean that there is an independent arbiter providing the information to decide whether or not an SLO has been met.
+It also means that you don’t run the risk of having somebody internally making the numbers look better than they actually are, and thereby creating problems for the Customer Success teams.

 Something else that can be done with APImetrics is to determine SLOs.
 If you are API provider, you want to know how your API performs in order to determine what kind of SLO might be reasonable to agree to.
 And just as a provider doesn’t want to agree to an SLO that is too onerous, an API consumer can use APImetrics to make sure that an SLO isn’t too lax.